5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

  1. **Display Name** - Let's name our current experiment **Sentiment Analysis**.

- 2. **Target Column** -  Select **Positive Review** as the target column.
-The aim of the experiment is to try to predict whether a given review is positive or negative, hence the Positive Review is selected as the target column.
+ 2. **Target Column** -  Select **PositiveReview** as the target column.
+The aim of the experiment is to try to predict whether a given review is positive or negative, hence the **PositiveReview** is selected as the target column.
 The column has only two values i.e Positive and Negative:

      ![target-column](assets/target-column.jpg)